dnstrach/ChefsKiss/README.md

 ```

 ## SwiftData (APIRecipe)
-The model container modifier is added to the WindowGroup view to initialize a container and context for APIRecipe and give it access to the entire app.
-The APIRecipe class calls the @Model macro, so that recipes persist when they are saved from the grid or detail views.
-It also conforms to the Equatable protocol so that recipe ids can be compared when unsaving a recipe.
-The modelContext property is intialized with the @Environment macro in the HeartButtonView where the button toggles the save button to insert and delete recipes.
-The savedRecipes property is initialized in the SavedRecipesView and HeartButtonView with the @Query macro to access persisted recipes.
+SwiftData is integrated with ChefsKiss to save recipes to the saved recipes TabView as persisted data.
 The APIRecipe model, HeartButtonView, and SavedRecipesView files require importing SwiftData.
+The model container modifier is added to the WindowGroup view to create a container and context for APIRecipe.
+Adding modelContainer(for:inMemory:isAutosaveEnabled:isUndoEnabled:onSetup:)
+to a SwiftUI app's Window Group gives the container & context access to the entire app.
+The APIRecipe class calls the @Model macro, so recipes persist when saved from the grid or detail views.
+It also conforms to the Equatable protocol so that recipe ids can be compared when saving a recipe.
+The modelContext property is instantiated with the @Environment macro in the HeartButtonView.
+When the save button toggles, its action is to insert and delete recipes from the context.
+The savedRecipes property is instantiated in the SavedRecipesView and HeartButtonView with the @Query macro to access persisted recipes.

 ## SwiftData (MyRecipe)
-CRUD
+SwiftData is also imported, so that users can create, read, update, and delete recipes.

 ## PhotosUI

+## Improvements